Finding the right rental home

-Your budget and routine are driving factors in deciding what type of rental home is right for you.
-Consider the advantages and disadvantages that come with each property type and envision how your home will fit into your daily life and long-term plans.
+There are many different types of rental properties, and some will likely work better than others for your budget and routine.
+Consider the advantages and disadvantages of each property type and envision how your home will fit into your daily life and long-term plans.

 Townhomes: Townhomes can offer the benefits of condominium and single-family living at a more affordable price.
 They typically offer two levels with good living space and frequently include amenities such as parks and playgrounds.
 They tend not to require a lot of outside maintenance, but with that comes less privacy than a single-family home.